-Two plugins are bundled with Stellarium which are designed to be used at the telescope: Oculars (section 15.1), which provides field of view hints for telescopes, oculars and sensors, and TelescopeControl (section 15.2), which allows you to send GOTO commands to many motorized telescope mounts.
-Other GOTO telescopes are supported by external programs which you must install separately: StellariumScope (section 15.5), RTS2 (section 15.3) or INDI (section 15.4).
-This can also help DIY hardware tinkerers who like to build their own control systems (section 15.6).
+Two plugins are bundled with Stellarium which are designed to be used at the telescope: Oculars (section 15.1), which provides field of view hints for telescopes, oculars and sensors, and TelescopeControl (section 15.2), which allows you to send GOTO commands to most motorized telescope mounts.
+Other GOTO telescopes are supported by external programs which you must install separately: RTS2 (section 15.3), INDI (section 15.4) or ASCOM (section 15.5).
+This can also help DIY hardware tinkerers who like to build their own control systems (section 15.7).

-In addition, the Observability plugin (section 15.7) can be used for planning the best times to observe your favourite objects.
+In addition, the Observability plugin (section 15.8) can be used for planning the best times to observe your favourite objects.